A Juju (network) space is a logical grouping of subnets that can communicate with one another.

-For non-MAAS providers, all subnets are initially in a default “alpha” space.
+For all providers other than MAAS, all subnets are initially in a default “alpha” space.
 Juju operators are able to create, rename, or delete spaces, and move subnets between them.

 Spaces are created with the

 add-space command.
-The following command creates a new space called “db-space” and associates the 172.31.0.0/20 subnet with it.
+The following example creates a new space called “db-space” and associates the 172.31.0.0/20 subnet with it:

 juju add-space db-space 172.31.0.0/20 added space "db-space" with subnets 172.31.0.0/20